 Pinion:

 A pinion is a small mechanism containing gear and springs.
-It engages immediately the engine started, by extending the gear to the flywheel teeth.
+It engages immediately after the engine starts, by extending the gear to the flywheel teeth.
 The flywheel is the source of engine rotation.

 Field Coils: